bicam-data/bicam/README.md

 ## Available Datasets

+**NOTE:** Ensure that you have extra disk space in order to properly unzip these datasets, as they are stored as .zip files and automatically unzip into the cache directory.
+This may require space up to around 30 GB for larger datatypes, such as amendments.

 | Dataset | Size | Description |
 |---------|------|-------------|
 | **bills** | ~1.8GB | Complete bills data including text, summaries, and related records |